formancehq/stack/sdks/php/docs/Api/PaymentsApi.md

 resetConnector($connector)
 ```

-Reset connector
+Reset a connector

-Reset connector.
-Will remove the connector and ALL PAYMENTS generated with it.
+Reset a connector by its name.
+It will remove the connector and ALL PAYMENTS generated with it.

 ### Example